apache/airflow/docs/apache-airflow-providers-google/operators/cloud/dataflow.rst

 See the `official documentation for Dataflow templates
 <https://cloud.google.com/dataflow/docs/concepts/dataflow-templates>`_ for more information.

-Here is an example of running Classic template with :class:`~airflow.providers.google.cloud.operators.dataflow.DataflowTemplatedJobStartOperator`:
+Here is an example of running a Dataflow job using a Classic Template with :class:`~airflow.providers.google.cloud.operators.dataflow.DataflowTemplatedJobStartOperator`:

 .. exampleinclude:: /../../tests/system/providers/google/cloud/dataflow/example_dataflow_template.py